saskiapoldmaa/saskiapoldmaa.github.io/articles/kajakas25.md

 <img src="../articles/images/kajakas2.png" width="600px" height="auto">

+I decided to write a [separate article](../articles/PC/diffusion.md) on diffusion, so this is just an excerpt from that.

 A 300C stone is thrown into cold water.
 Find how much time it takes to evaporate 1g of water.

 This is a standard case of thermal diffusion.
 I referred to [this](https://physlab.org/wp-content/uploads/2016/04/Doc.pdf) for help.